C-Dog346/PRCount/README.md

 # PRCount

+A technical test assignment for an internship application.

 ## Overview

 PRCount is a Python command-line interface (CLI) tool designed to access the GitHub API and count the number of open pull requests in a specified repository.
 This tool provides a simple way to monitor the activity in your GitHub repositories by fetching the relevant data from GitHub's API.